Golden Gate (Jerusalem)

 On the ground floor level a vaulted hall is divided by four columns into two aisles, which lead to the Door of Mercy, Bab al-Rahma, and the Door of Repentance, Bab al-Taubah.
 The interior of the gate is suprisingly similar to that of Double Huldah Gate in the southern wall of Temple Mount.

-The rectangular domed vestibule, measuring 20.37 metres (66.8 ft) in length and 10.50 metres (34.4 ft) in width (interior wall measurements).
+The rectangular domed vestibule, measuring 20.37 metres (66.8 feet) in length and 10.50 metres (34.4 feet) in width (interior wall measurements).
 At that time, the hall consisted of six shallow domes, which have elliptical shape, two of which were changed later.
 These domes are separated by arches of an elliptical shape springing from two pilasters at the entrances and two central columns.
 Each dome in Bab al-Rahmah is constructed over a square plan, so special stones are required to form the successive stone circles that form the dome.

 Identification With the Shushan Gate